jpcoutinho/SimpleEHF/README.md

 # Installation

 To use SimpleEHF is actually quite easy.
 After downloading this repository, unpack the compressed folder to your favorite location to work from.
 Depending on the IDE you are using, the following steps may differ.
 We will only describe the general settings you need to achieve with Arduino IDE.
+The Simple Energy Harvesting Framework (SimpleEHF) caters to a diverse range of users and use cases.
+Some potential users and use cases include:
+•	Researchers and students: Conducting experiments and studies related to intermittent computing and energy harvesting.
+•	IoT Developers: Building energy-efficient IoT applications that rely on intermittent power sources.
+•	Hobbyists and Tinkerers: Exploring innovative projects with limited electronics knowledge but a desire to harness energy efficiently.

-##Setup in Arduino IDE
+## Setup in Arduino IDE
  To setup SimpleEHF for Arduino IDE, you need to create a new sketch in Arduino IDE and move the unzipped SimpleEHF folder to the sketch folder.

     1. Start Arduino IDE, and create a new sketch ('File' -> 'New')